monwolf/aws-cost-explorer/README.md

 ### Usage

-By default the report will query the cloud for cost of the current month, which is equivalent with running it with **--month 1** option.
+By default the script will query the cloud for cost of the current month, which is equivalent with running it with **--month 1** option.

 Tool's help options are the following.